Mixed Breeds

 Mixed breeds are becoming increasingly popular.
 More and more people are deciding to rescue their pets from shelters instead of purchasing them from a breeder.
 Many people are also deciding to purchase mixed breeds like the Boxador from breeders that specifically breed mixes due to their characteristics and appearances.

 The Boxador is one of these mixed breeds.
-Bred from a Boxer and Lab, this mixed breed has the characteristics of each.
-However, this breed is unique in its own right and has many standout traits that make it unique.
+Bred from a Boxer and Labrador Retriever, this designer breed has the characteristics of each.
+However, the mixed breed dog is unique in its own right and has many standout traits that make it unique.

-Because this is a mixed breed, the traits each particular Boxador inherits is a flip of the coin.
+Because this is a mixed breed, the traits each particular Boxador inherits are a flip of the coin.
 Some Boxador look like Labs, while others look like Boxers.
 We will try to cover all possible trait combinations in this guide.
-But, remember, each Boxador is unique.
+But remember, each Boxador is unique.

 Appearance